ntt2k/Reversi/README.md

 The program

-This project is to build a graphical user interface that implements the same Othello game as the previous project.
-As before, the user will begin by selecting a set of options that configure how the game will be played; the game will then be played by asking users to make moves in a graphical window, continuing untli the game is complete, at which point the game has ended and the window can be dismissed.
+This project is to build a graphical user interface that implements the Othello game.
+As before, the user will begin by selecting a set of options that configure how the game will be played; the game will then be played by asking users to make moves in a graphical window, continuing until the game is complete, at which point the game has ended and the window can be dismissed.

 Some details about the GUI-based version of Othello